kronostechnologies/account-service-sdk-kotlin/docs/UserApi.md

 <a name="listUsers"></a>
 # **listUsers**
-> kotlin.collections.List&lt;UserAccountSearchResult&gt; listUsers(identifierOrEmail, identifier, email)
+> kotlin.collections.List&lt;UserAccountSearchResult&gt; listUsers(identifierOrEmail, identifier, email, includeDeleted)

 Searches accounts that match ALL params.
 If no search parameters are provided, returns all users.